brainfucksec/brainfucksec.github.io/_posts/2022-05-23-create-strong-passwords-with-apg.md

 See: [Security - ArchWiki: Passwords](https://wiki.archlinux.org/title/security#Passwords)

-I will not explain here what is the best method to memorize and maintain passwords because this requires a separate topic, anyway I prefer to **write passwords on paper**, and use password managers only for less important passwords or when strictly necessary.
+I will not explain here what is the best method to memorize and maintain passwords because this requires a separate topic, anyway I prefer to write passwords on paper, and use password managers only for less important passwords or when strictly necessary.
 With this I am not saying that password managers are not a good method, but they are strictly dependent on the security of the operating system in which they are located, If the system is compromised by a malware, when you type the master password all the others are considered compromised, as always, security is a process, a chain in which all rings must be checked.
 Obviously also the paper method becomes useless if the book in which the passwords are written is not secured.